 - Where are the creditors located and will they know about the proceeding in Canada?

 - Is Canada the location of the principal operations or assets of the company?

 - Does the management of the company take place in Canada?

 If the court is satisfied that the insolvency action should, for the most part, happen in Canada, the other jurisdiction (most often the U.S.) will usually recognize the Canadian court's authority.
 While that recognition is not guaranteed, courts on both sides of the U.S.-Canada border have recognized the special relationship between the two jurisdictions, and bankruptcy and insolvency matters tend to proceed relatively smoothly - even when assets lie in both countries.

 The BIA also provides for the enforcement of security and the appointment of receivers.
-A secured creditor planning to enforce its security on all or most assets of an insolvent debtor must give prior notice of this intention and wait 10 days after sending the notice before taking any further steps - unless the debtor consents to an earlier enforcement.
-At this time, it is likely that a receiver will be appointed.
-The receiver must give notice of its appointment to all creditors, issue reports on a regular basis outlining the status of the receivership, and prepare a final report and statement of receivership accounts when the appointment is terminated.
+A secured creditor planning to enforce its security on all or most assets of an insolvent debtor, including through the appointment of a receiver, must give prior notice of this intention and wait 10 days after sending the notice before taking any further steps - unless the debtor consents to an earlier enforcement.
+If a receiver is appointed the receiver must give notice to all creditors, issue reports on a regular basis outlining the status of the receivership, and prepare a final report and statement of receivership accounts when the appointment is terminated.
 These reports are available to creditors upon request.